ng-bootstrap/ng-bootstrap/DEVELOPER.md

 ```

 Your life will be easier if you include the formatter in your standard workflow.
 Otherwise, you'll
-likely forget to check the formatting, and waste time waiting for a build on Travis that fails due
+likely forget to check the formatting, and waste time waiting for a build on GitHub that fails due
 to some whitespace difference.

 - Install clang-format with `npm install -g clang-format`.